ParthS28/emilemale.github.io/README.md

 [Full code](https://github.com/ParthS28/gsoc22-christian-iconography)

+API developed using the work done in GSoC'22 can be found [here](https://github.com/ParthS28/Christian-Iconography-API).

 To anyone interested in approaching me to clear things, feel free to contact me on parthshukla285@gmail.com

 ### Project Description